 People who have been injured in Michigan parking lot pedestrian accidents may be able to recover compensation from the at-fault driver for their pain and suffering as well as for excess medical bills and lost wages.
-They may also be able to recover No-Fault benefits to pay for medical expenses and lost income.
+They may also be able to recover No-Fault benefits to pay for medical bills and lost income.

 It is important to have an attorney who is experienced with Michigan parking lot pedestrian accidents and has the skill, resources and proven results in obtaining record-breaking settlements to fight for you and to get you the best possible settlement amount.